 8.0.
-OTHER ACTIVITIES OF THE BOARD

-8.1 ENVIRONMENTAL TRAINING INSTITUTE
+OTHER ACTIVITIES OF THE BOARD 8.1 ENVIRONMENTAL TRAINING INSTITUTE

-Environmental Training Institute (ETI) is an organizational wing of TNPCB established in 1994.
+Environmental Training Institute (ETI) located at the Head Office is an organizational wing of TNPCB established in 1994.
 The main objective of the training institute is to impart training to staff of the Pollution Control Board, representatives of Industry and non-governmental organizations.
-During the year 2007-08, the Environmental Training Institute has conducted 37 training programmes, in which 946 participants have been trained.
+During the year 2008-09, the Environmental Training Institute has conducted 14 training programmes, in which 611 participants have been trained as on 31.3.09.